Skip to content

 Pseudorasbora parva

-Topmouth gudgeon is a small, highly territorial freshwater fish native to Asia and introduced as an ornamental species.
-It prefers still or slow flowing freshwater.
-It can breed rapidly, out-compete native fish for habitat, spawning areas and food.
+Topmouth Gudgeon is a small, highly territorial freshwater fish native to Asia and introduced to the UK as an ornamental species.
+It prefers still or slow-flowing freshwater.
+The fish can breed rapidly and out-compete native fish for habitat, spawning areas and food.
 They eat invertebrates and the eggs and larvae of other fish.
 They can also carry fish diseases and parasites.

-Topmouth gudgeon is resident in the UK.
-It has been recorded in Devon but has been eradicated.
+Topmouth Gudgeon is resident in the UK.
+It’s been recorded in Devon but has been eradicated.
 The Environment Agency has a national invasives fisheries team which will carry out eradication when the fish is reported in ponds.

 Actions

-Any records of topmouth gudgeon must be reported to the Environment Agency immediately.
+Any sightings of Topmouth Gudgeon must be reported to the Environment Agency immediately.

 Where to focus action